M-SuryaPrakash/choti-url/README.md

-#Choti Url
+# Choti Url

-Easy and Simple to use Url Shortner
+Url Shortner - Easy and Simple to use